cdktf/cdktf-provider-cloudflare/docs/ruleset.java.md

 - *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

-Defines if ratelimit counting is only done when an origin is reached.
+Whether counting is only performed when an origin is reached.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#requests_to_origin Ruleset#requests_to_origin}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#requests_to_origin Ruleset#requests_to_origin}

 ---